Bare necessities, those simple bare necessities!

-Meal at home – Less than $3.70 USD ($5 AUD) usually aimed at $1.85 USD ($2.50 AUD) and successful kept it at that number the majority of the time.
+Meal at home – Less than $3.70 USD ($5 AUD), but usually aimed for $1.85 USD ($2.50 AUD).
+We successfully kept it at that number the majority of the time.

-Meal out – Cheap dinner with a beer for around $15+ USD ($20+ AUD) (rare occasion)
+Meal out – Cheap dinner with a beer for around $15+ USD ($20+ AUD) (rare occasions).

 COST: $125 USD ($170 AUD) per week – $500 USD per month for my portion.

-This apartment was a 2 bedroom one bathroom.
-We had a roomie in the smaller bedroom and we had the bigger one.
-Everything was in her name as she was on the lease prior to us getting there.
-We found her ad in a Facebook group looking for a couple to move in the extra room.
-We took it right away.
+We found a two-bedroom, one-bathroom apartment and had a roomie living in the smaller bedroom.
+Everything was in her name since she was on the lease before we got there.
+We found her ad in a Facebook group looking for a couple to move into the extra room and took it right away.

 COST: $110 USD ($150 AUD) per week – $440 USD per month for my portion.

 Garrett was so close to work, it was only a 15-minute walk.
-My work was a 15-minute tram ride.
-I lived only 3 stops outside of the free tram zone so I risked it everyday and didn’t pay for a Myki (the tram card used).
+My job was a 15-minute tram ride away.
+I lived 3 stops outside of the free tram zone, so I risked it every day by not paying for a Myki (the tram card).
 I was literally 5 minutes away, so it was a risk I was willing to take.

 COST: Around $73 USD for six months ($100 AUD)

 Fuel was dirt cheap for me.
-I paid $5 to fill up and everything is really close in Darwin so I only needed a fill up every few weeks or so.
-I sold it for $750 (during low season!), so I got to use it for 6 months for a measly $200 bucks.
+I paid $5 to fill up and everything is close by in Darwin.
+I only needed to fill up every few weeks or so.
+When we left, I sold it for $750 (during low season!), so I got to use it for 6 months for a measly $200 bucks.